-A. REFERENCE INTEREST RATES (RIR)

-- 1. Glossary of terms - ⇒ LIBOR London Inter-Bank Offer Rate.
+- A. REFERENCE INTEREST RATES (RIR) - 1.
+Glossary of terms - ⇒ LIBOR London Inter-Bank Offer Rate.
 The interbank interest rate that the first-rate banks charge each other for unsecured loans in the international interbank market in London.
 This reference rate is calculated as the modified average of the bid interest rates for bank deposits which rates are contributed pursuant to the provisions for contributing banks, on every work-day at exactly 11:00 London time.
 The contributing group includes the 18 largest contributing banks as determined by the BBA (British Banking Association).
 Maturities at which banks lend funds to each other span from one week (for some currencies there is information of overnight maturities and spot/next maturities) and up to a year.
 The LIBOR value on a particular day will be computed if at least 8 contributing banks contribute their respective values.
 The BBA LIBOR fixed rates are available for 10 international currencies: GBP, USD, JPY, CHF, CAD, AUD, DKK, SEK, NZD and EUR. - LIBOR means: - a) the annual rate on deposits in other foreign currencies at a period corresponding to the set calculation period, which rate is published on the Reuters web site "LIBOR 01" and "LIBOR 02", two work-days before the beginning of the respective calculation period at 11 a.m.
-MET, or on another Reuters web site, - b) if Reuters no longer publish the LIBOR, then the same annual rate, published at the same time at the appropriate Bloomberg web site will be applied, - c) if neither Reuters nor Bloomberg publish the rate for the mentioned period, the arithmetic mean (rounded to the upper value) of the published interest rate for the immediately longer and the immediately shorter period will be applied, if the interest rate cannot be set in this way, then the interest rate that is the arithmetic mean rate for deposits in the agreed currency for the period corresponding to the calculation period which rates have been offered to the Bank by 3 leading commercial banks active on the London interbank market, if the interest rate cannot be set in any other way, then the rate at which the Bank usually acquires funds.
+MET, or on another Reuters web site, - b) if Reuters no longer publish the LIBOR, then the same annual rate, published at the same time at the appropriate Bloomberg web site will be applied, - c) if neither Reuters nor Bloomberg publish the rate for the mentioned period, the arithmetic mean if the interest rate cannot be set in this way, then the interest rate that is the arithmetic mean rate for deposits in the agreed currency for the period corresponding to the calculation period which rates have been offered to the Bank by 3 leading commercial banks active on the London interbank market, if the interest rate cannot be set in any other way, then the rate at which the Bank usually acquires funds.